esteininger/mongodb-sizing-estimator/Readme.md

 ## Usage

 1. open the mongostat.sh file and edit the host (single, primary node of your rep set), username, and password
-2. run mongostat.sh during a set time that is representative of your application usage
+2. run mongostat.sh during a set time that is a representative summary of your application usage (ex: peak/low)
-3. run main.py which will read the output.txt file and output your inserts, queries, updates and deletes / second
+3. run main.py which will read the output.txt file and output your inserts, queries, updates and deletes per second
 4. repeat for high, medium, and low application times